kylehammond/mosh-react/Environment-setup.md

 npx create-react-app react-app (should show “Happy Hacking!” at end of install if it completed correctly and you should see in your react-app folder, subfolders node_modules, public and src.)
 cd react-app
 npm start (should show basic web page)

+## IMPORTANT

+whenever running npm start you need to make sure that the path is case correct otherwise it will throw an error